openequella/openequella.github.io/guides/SearchingUserGuide.md

 [Search settings](#search-settings)

 ## Searching overview
-The EQUELLA Digital Repository allows users to search, create, store, manage, view and share content.
+The openEQUELLA Digital Repository allows users to search, create, store, manage, view and share content.
 Content can include published content (resources) and personal content (files and web pages).
 A variety of searching methods are available for finding content in the repository, ranging from a basic keyword search to complex custom searches targeting specific resource information (metadata), to browsing specific categories.

-In addition to searching, EQUELLA provides a variety of options for sorting and filtering the search results to drill down to the specific needs of the user.
+In addition to searching, openEQUELLA provides a variety of options for sorting and filtering the search results to drill down to the specific needs of the user.

 The purpose of this guide is to give users an overview of the available search options and how they can be most effectively used.
-Please note that this guide has been developed to reflect the full capabilities of EQUELLA and as such may differ in appearance from your own installation.
+Please note that this guide has been developed to reflect the full capabilities of openEQUELLA and as such may differ in appearance from your own installation.
 Contact the system administrator for access to extra features or to reconfigure your installation.

-## EQUELLA Dashboard
+## openEQUELLA Dashboard
-### To access EQUELLA
+### To access openEQUELLA
-1. Open a browser and enter your EQUELLA URL (e.g.‘http://equella.myinstitution.edu’).
+1. Open a browser and enter your openEQUELLA URL (e.g.‘http://equella.myinstitution.edu’).
-2. Log in to EQUELLA.
-The EQUELLA Dashboard displays.
+2. Log in to openEQUELLA.
+The openEQUELLA Dashboard displays.

-The EQUELLA Digital Repository allows users to search for and discover content in a number of ways.
+The openEQUELLA Digital Repository allows users to search for and discover content in a number of ways.

 ## Search types
-There are a variety of search types available for discovering EQUELLA content, including:
+There are a variety of search types available for discovering openEQUELLA content, including:
 * Basic search—search by keyword, used when the resource name or keywords are known.
 * Search by collection—search within a specific collection.
 * Advanced search—target specific resource information (metadata) using customised search criteria.